 Flower Gardening for Earth Renewal

-Attracting adult butterflies with popular annuals such as zinnias and Tithonia is very fun.
+Attracting adult butterflies with popular annuals such as zinnias and Tithonia can be very fun.
 But if you want to actually support butterflies and other critters, provide food for their babies as well.
-Only native plants can do that, so adding them to your flower bed will not only bring color but can contribute significantly to the local ecosystem
+Only native plants can do that, so adding them to your flower bed will not only bring color but will contribute significantly to the local ecosystem

 A yellow cultivar of Asclepias tuberosa (Butterfly Weed) tucked in among the original ornamental plants

 Connect your garden to the rest of the living world using three basic principles

 1. Add native plants.
 A truly sustainable garden requires native plants, which are the basis of the entire ecosystem and which support the beneficial insects you need for a healthy environment.

 2. Grow your soil.
 Soil is a dynamic thing, full of life and structure.
 Chemical additives disrupt the balance that allows soil to support your crops as well as other life.
 Use compost instead, and be aware that native plants do just fine in the native soil, if it was not stripped away during construction.
 Tilling is not generally recommended as it stirs up weed seeds and breaks down the soil structure.